-The March of Dimes offers a range of educational opportunities for health professionals, some of which include continuing education credits.
-Our resources include online materials, nursing modules, grand rounds, conferences and seminars.
+The March of Dimes offers a range of educational opportunities for health professionals.

 For more than 30 years, the March of Dimes has offered continuing education to perinatal nurses.
 Developed by top experts in the field, our print and online materials can be used for individual or group study.
 We also support future nursing leaders by awarding scholarships to students who are pursuing graduate degrees in perinatal nursing.